jorexdeveloper/bs-lang/TUTORIAL.md

 +++.
 ```

-And lastly, here is a BrainFuck compiler written in x86 assembly by
+And lastly, here is a brainfuck compiler written in x86 assembly by
 Brian Raiter

 ```assembly